orstavik/JoiComponents/book/chapter8_layout/Mixin_LayoutReactionAttributes.md

 </script>
 ```

 ## Why LayoutWidthAttributeMixin is naive

-1. By batching the reading of the `.offsetWidth` properties forall elements, the browser is only
+1. By batching the reading of the `.getBoundingClientRect()` for all elements, the browser is only
 forced to calculate layout once per `requestAnimationFrame` cycle.
 This reduces the cost of the
 operation.
+And looks nice.

 2. However, if CSS rules and/or JS functions mutating the shadowDOM of an element causes the
-`.offsetWidth` of another element to change, then this information will not be available until the
+`.getBoundingClientRect()` of another element to change, then this information will not be available until the
 next animation frame.
-Because all the `.offsetWidth` values was read together *earlier*, to reduce
+Because all the `.getBoundingClientRect()` values was read together *earlier*, to reduce
 the cost of layout calculations.
 Thus, the CSS or JS reactions that changes `_layout-width` properties
-of contained elements will not be processed in the same frame, but cascade down the DOM one step per
+of contained elements will not be processed in the same frame, but cascade down the DOM *stretched out over
-animation frame cycle.
+time*, one step per animation frame cycle.

 3. Thus, there is an inherent conflict between:
    1. reading the layout property *efficiently* and
-   2. reading the layout property (`.offsetWidth`) *accurately*.
+   2. reading the layout property (`.getBoundingClientRect()`) *accurately*.

    We will return to this conflict later.